allogic/Nippon/README.md

  - If for some reason the editor does not start, make sure the latest graphics card drivers are installed on your system.

 ## How do I modify archives?
-There is now a standalone archive utility which can be utilized to quickly inspect or change archives.
+There is a standalone archive utility which can be utilized to quickly inspect or change archives.
 ```
 Usage: